Our Key Policies in Northern Ireland

 We want to see:

-- Government collecting, reviewing and publishing product recall information, so that consumers have a trusted authority to consult.
+- Government collect, review and publish product recall information, so that consumers have a one-place trusted authority to consult.

 Download our Manifesto for Northern Ireland by clicking on the link on the right of this page.